DAOmasons/RuleBook/tools/daohaus.md

-# DAOhaus

-## History
+# DAOhaus: A Tool for Grant Ship Governance

-DAOhaus is the primary UI for the moloch DAO contracts.
-Moloch has long been a favorite for grant communities.
-Shortly after the deployment of the moloch DAO contracts, Meta Cartel forked the code and began deploying grant funding through membership fee redistribution.
-This model still works and Meta Cartel is still awarding grants.
+DAOhaus serves as the primary user interface for the moloch DAO contracts, a cornerstone in the realm of grant communities.
+This platform has a storied history, beginning with its adoption by Meta Cartel, which revolutionized grant funding through membership fee redistribution.

-The governance for Meta Cartel is now handled in the DAOhaus UI, after Meta Cartel migrated to v2 of the moloch contracts.
-This model aslso requires a fair amount of off chain governance and decision making before grant proposal are put on chain for the DAO to consider.
-So this model must include governance forums, usually handle through either Discord or Discourse.
-CHarmverse offers a nice option here is awell.

-This has long been a popular model for grant allocation.

-While the direct funding options will not be available in Grant Ships, as all funding is handled though a seperate interface, other governance options are certainly useful.
+## DAOhaus in Context

+The governance of Meta Cartel, after migrating to v2 of the moloch contracts, is now managed through the DAOhaus UI.
+This method combines on-chain decision-making with essential off-chain governance, typically conducted via platforms like Discord or Discourse.

+This model has gained popularity due to its effectiveness in grant allocation.
+However, in the context of Grant Ships, where direct funding is managed through a separate interface, DAOhaus's role pivots to facilitating other governance aspects.

+## Application in Grant Ships

-The way it could work is as follows:
+The use of DAOhaus in Grant Ships could unfold as follows:

-- A grantee places a log form proposal on the ships forum.
+1. A grantee submits a detailed proposal on the ship's forum.
-- DAO will read proposal.
-After some discussion, a decision will be made wheather or not the proposal should go on chain.
-- If approved to move to the next step, the grantee may place the proposal on chain.
+2. DAO members review the proposal and discuss it off-chain.
+3. A decision is made on whether to move the proposal on-chain.
-- It will then be up to a Grant Ship member to sponser the proposal.
+4. If approved, a Grant Ship member sponsors the proposal.
-- After the proposal is sponsered, it will go to a vote.
+5. The proposal goes to a vote.
-- If the vote is in favour, the ship will present a funding request against their allocation pool.
+6. If successful, a funding request is presented against the allocation pool.
-- If everything is acceptable the funds will be distributed,
+7. Upon approval, funds are distributed accordingly.

-## Pros of using DAOhaus for Ship Design
+## Pros of Using DAOhaus for Ship Design

-- [ ] TODO
+- **Enhanced Governance**: DAOhaus facilitates a structured, democratic decision-making process.
+- **Community Engagement**: Encourages active participation and discussion among ship members.
+- **Transparency**: On-chain voting ensures a transparent and accountable governance mechanism.
+- **Flexibility**: Integrates both on-chain and off-chain elements, allowing for a hybrid governance model.

 ## Cons of Using DAOhaus for Ship Designs

-- [ ] TODO
+- **Complexity**: May present a learning curve for members unfamiliar with DAO or blockchain governance.
+- **Limited Direct Funding Control**: As funding is handled externally, DAOhaus's role in financial decisions is restricted.
+- **Dependence on Off-Chain Platforms**: Relies on external communication tools for off-chain governance, which could fragment the decision-making process.
+- **Sponsorship Dependency**: Proposals require sponsorship from a ship member, which could create bottlenecks.

+DAOhaus presents a unique and powerful tool for Grant Ship governance, blending traditional and innovative governance models.
+Its effectiveness, however, will largely depend on the specific dynamics and needs of each Grant Ship.